 Scientific role models are very important when it comes to people deciding on one vocation or another.
 However, normally there is something more when it comes to deciding on a professional path.
 Are scientists born or made?

 I believe that it is a vocational profession.
 It is born out of curiosity, however it is important to educate it because excessive curiosity can result in a dispersion of ideas which prevents you from making progress.
-Therefore, the Masters are so important.
+That is why great teachers and authorities in the field are so important.
 Science is not encouraged much in university courses and there is much less education.
 However, at a postgraduate level it is, although not everywhere.
 For example, in my case of clinical research, it wouldn´t be the same being in a provincial hospital as it is being in the La Fe Health Research Institute (IIS La Fe) or the IVI Foundation.

 Do you think that science has seduced you with its opportunities or have you chosen it?